Tepe Sialk: Chalcolithic Age

 The northern mound (Tepe) is the oldest; the occupation dates back to the end of the seventh millennium BC.
 The mound is composed of two levels: Sialk I (the oldest), and Sialk II.

+Sialk I

+In the Early Chalcolithic (c.
+8.2-7.4 ka BP), Sialk I is inhabited from around 6000 to 5500 BCE.

+Architecture.
 Sialk I-level architecture is relatively rudimentary.

+Pottery.
 Tombs containing pottery have been uncovered.
 The ceramic is initially rather rough, then becomes of better quality with the time.

 Zagheh archaic painted ware (c.
 6000–5500 BC) is found in Tepe Sialk I, sub-levels 1–2.
 This is the early painted ware that was first excavated at Tepe Zagheh in the Qazvin plain.
 In sub-periods 3, 4 and 5, the pottery has a clear surface with painted decoration.
 Stone or bone tools were still used.

+Sialk II

+Architecture.
+The archaeological material found in the buildings of this period testifies to increasing links with the outside world.

+Metallurgy.
 The Sialk II level sees the first appearance of metallurgy.

-The archaeological material found in the buildings of this period testifies to increasing links with the outside world.
+The southern mound (Tepe) includes the Sialk III and IV levels.